NikDiGio/LongShort_2.0/README.md

 * The first one considers the execution of the *main.py* script where the data is prepared for training and testing the models.
 All the datasets are then stored inside the ./GPU_Server_Run/Input_Data/ folder where the models will extract the input information;
 * Secondly, the *GPU_Server_Run* folder contains the models' scripts needed to achieve the goal of the thesis.
 These are very powerful and heavy architectures that require many hours of training therefore it is advisable to run all of them in folder ./GPU_Server_Run/Models/ on a GPU server.

-Regarding the latter, it has been proven working using an open source file transfer protocol software like FileZilla to upload the entire *GPU_Server_Run* folder on the server and PuTTY as terminal emulator to run the scripts after changing directory to ./GPU_Server_Run/Models/
+Regarding the latter, it has been proven as working using an open source file transfer protocol software like FileZilla to upload the entire *GPU_Server_Run* folder on the server and PuTTY as terminal emulator to run the scripts after changing directory to ./GPU_Server_Run/Models/

 The server specifics can be found in the *server_info.txt* file, while *requirements.txt* presents the roster of all the Python packages used.